-It’s time to get serious about account security, and World Password Day is the perfect time to start.
-By rethinking the way you create and store passwords, you can get back to enjoying the internet instead of fearing it.
-Here are some new ground rules to follow going forward.
+It’s time to get serious about account security.
+By rethinking how you create and store passwords, you can return to enjoying the internet instead of fearing it.
+Here are some ground rules to follow going forward.

 We tend to have multiple accounts online, so going with the least resistance point is why many create passwords that are easy to remember.
 Anything beyond that can not only be a struggle to come up with, but it can be even harder to remember.

 Unfortunately, these simple passwords are also the easiest to hack.
-In fact, entire databases exist of the most commonly used passwords on the web, and you can bet that hackers are keen on this subject as well.
+In fact, entire databases exist of the most commonly used passwords on the web, and you can bet that hackers know this.
 Simple passwords and phrases are what they try first when attempting to brute-force an account.

 The more random or complex your password appears, the harder it will be to guess.
 Naturally, using a more diverse palette of characters gives hackers more chances to fail when guessing your code.
 Don’t make the job easy for them!

-You should also consider staying away from using an ordinary word as the basis of your password.
-This is simply because words, usually, are small and contain fewer characters.
+Avoid using an ordinary word as the basis of a password.
+This is because words are usually small and contain fewer characters.
 Additionally, algorithm-based password crackers are getting progressively better at figuring out individual words found in most passwords.

 To get around this, go bigger.
-While a full sentence as a password might seem unfeasible, if you think about it, a sentence is a string of consecutive words — perfect for abbreviation into an unrecognizable phrase.
+While a full sentence as a password might seem unfeasible, a sentence is a string of consecutive words — perfect for abbreviation into an unrecognizable phrase.

-Try it with a phrase you won’t easily forget, and coming up with a sophisticated password becomes far more simple.
-You could also create a full-fledged passphrase, where you keep the phrase mostly intact but replace certain letters and numbers with other characters and alternate between capital and lower case.
-For instance, cUb$W1nW0rLd$3r13$1NzOI6.
+Try it with a phrase you won’t easily forget, and developing a sophisticated password becomes easier.
+You could also create a full-fledged passphrase, keeping the phrase mostly intact but replacing certain letters and numbers with other characters and alternating between capital and lowercase.
+For instance: cUb$W1nW0rLd$3r13$1NzOI6.
 Now that’d be tough to crack!

-Trying to remember more than one password is enough to make your brain hurt, which is why people tend to take the easy way out and stretch the same password across multiple accounts.
-Sadly, this isn’t an option in today’s digital world.
+Remembering more than one password is enough to hurt your brain, which is why people tend to take the easy way out and stretch the same password across multiple accounts.
+This isn’t an option in today’s digital world.
 Hackers know how common of a mistake this mode of thinking is and bank on it to reap their undeserved profits.

 When a hacker cracks a password correctly, they attempt to use it on multiple platforms to see if it works.
 Unfortunately, it’s all-too-common for their efforts to be successful.

-By using different passwords and passphrases across multiple platforms, you’re making a hacker’s work much more difficult.
+Using different passwords and passphrases across multiple platforms makes a hacker’s work much more difficult.
 You will prevent a domino effect from occurring in the event of a breach and are being more responsible with your data over taking the easy way out.

 To lessen the risk, the answer is simple: lie.
 Don’t answer the security questions truthfully during the account creation process.
 It’ll make it much harder for a cybercriminal to crack.